wpilibsuite/frc-docs/source/docs/software/basic-programming/coordinate-system.rst

 There are two primary ways many teams choose to define the field coordinate system.
 In both methods, positive rotation (theta) is in the counter-clockwise (CCW) direction.

+.. warning:: There are cases where your alliance may change (or appear to change) after the code is initialized.
+When you are not connected to the :term:`FMS` at a competition, you can change your alliance station in the Driver Station application at any time.
+Even when you are at a competition, your robot will usually initialize before connecting to the FMS so you will not have alliance information.

+.. note:: At competition events, the FMS will automatically report your Team Station and alliance color.
+When you are not connected to an FMS, you can choose your Team Station and alliance color on the Driver Station :ref:`docs/software/driverstation/driver-station:operation tab`.

 Always blue origin
 ~~~~~~~~~~~~~~~~~~